-Fall is finally here.
-It’s one of my families’ favorite seasons.
+Fall is finally here (well officially on September 22nd).
+It’s one of my family’s favorite seasons.
 Can you imagine living somewhere without Fall?
 I can’t.
 Wisconsin is perfect for Fall lovers.
-Below I put together my personal Fall Bucket List and may I say it is very Festive.
+Below I put together my personal Fall Bucket List and may I say it is very “Festive”.
 I hope you enjoy Fall as much as we do!
 Share your favorite Fall activities in the comments below.

 Thank you to our Lake Country Family Fun